DanielBandarica02/SOC-HomeLab/docs/02-soc-stack/05-soc-dashboard.md

 ### Rule 100011 — VLAN 20 → VLAN 10 segmentation violation

 The specialization rule detects the specific case that matters most: a host in the Dev network attempting to reach the Corp network.
-This direction is the canonical **lateral movement** pattern — an attacker who has established a foothold in a less-trusted environment attempting to pivot toward more-valuable systems (Active Directory, DC01, corporate workstations).
+This direction is the canonical **lateral movement** pattern, an attacker who has established a foothold in a less-trusted environment attempting to pivot toward more-valuable systems (Active Directory, DC01, corporate workstations).

 ![Custom Rule 2 - Firewall Block Informational](../../screenshots/05-soc-dashboard/04-custom-rule-2.png)